Bengali Style Shrimp Curry

 Colossal Shrimp

 Once cooked, shrimp curl up and shrink in size, so the larger the better.
 I can’t always find tiger prawns so I usually use peeled and deveined colossal shrimp with tails on.
+It’s easier for the kids to eat, but growing up I loved the peel on shrimp.

 Once the onion base is ready, add shrimp, mix it in, cover, and cook.
 The shrimp will release its juices and marry together with the rest of the base.
 Cook for about 15-20 minutes or until the oil separates from the sauce.
 Check for salt and add if needed, then garnish with coriander and it’s ready!